25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

 ---
 title: AngularJS
-description: A JavaScript Framework to create Single-Page-Applications (SPA)s.
+description: A JavaScript Framework to create Single-Page-Applications (SPA)s
 ---

 # AngularJS

-AngularJS is a JavaScript-based open-source front-end web framework for developing single-page applications.
+AngularJS is a JavaScript-based open-source front-end web framework for developing single-page applications

 Features of AngularJS: